Biggest trading mistakes and how to avoid them

 Failing to cut losses

-The temptation to let losing trades run in the hope that the market turns can be a grave error, and failing to cut losses can wipe out any profits a trader may have made elsewhere.
+Losses are inevitable, and the temptation to let losing trades run in the hope that the market turns around is a grave error.
+The first important step is to identify when a trade has gone against you and to close it out as soon as possible.
+Failure to do so can wipe out any profits a trader may have made elsewhere.

 This is particularly true on a day trading or short-term trading strategy, because such techniques rely on quick market movements to realise a profit.
 There’s little point in trying to ride out temporary slumps in the market, as all active positions should be closed by the end of that trading day.

-While some losses are an inevitable part of trading, stops can close a position that is moving against the market at a predetermined level.
-This can minimise your risk by cutting your losses for you.
+Stops can close a position that is moving against you, minimising your risk.
 You could also attach a limit to your position, to close your trade automatically after it has secured a certain amount of profit.

 Overexposing a position